Statute of Limitations in Small Claims Court Cases

 What is Mediation for Small Claims Court?

 You may be asked to have your mediated before the trial.
 Mediation is a legal term which means that each side will have a discussion with an impartial third party to try and reach an agreement for the outcome of the case.
 Mediation may be offered before your trial or the very same day of the trial.
-Mediation may work for your case, but at the very least, it will give you the chance to explain your case to someone (before you explain it to the judge).
+It is nothing to be scared of, just your chance to explain your side of the case to the mediator about what happened.